 - Screw-in seal, secured with screws between the inner door liner and the outer door

 - Push-in seal, which has a ridge that’s secured in a channel around the outside of the door

 - Snap-in seal, fitted behind the inner door liner and held in place by a ridge/lip

 A quick inspection of your door will show you which type of fridge door seal you have, and then you can order the correct replacement spare part.
 In terms of the replacement process, the screw-in type of fridge door seal is a little more time-consuming to remove and replace, but all you’ll need to do is loosen the screws around your fridge’s door liner in order to get the old seal out.
 The last push-in and snap-in types are simpler to pull out from a corner.

 Step by step: the fridge door seal replacement process

 - Step 1: Check the model number of your fridge.
 The model number will be on the manual, or located either on the inside edge of the interior or near it on a manufacturer’s identification plate.
 Write it down so you make sure you purchase the correct seal.

 - Step 2: Purchase the correct fridge door seal to fit your refrigerator model.

 - Step 3: Once you have purchased and received the right replacement fridge door seal from WWSpares, you’ll need to give the magnetic strip time to unkink; because of the gasket’s size it will likely have been folded to box and ship.
-Unfold it and leave it flat for a day, or soak it a hot bath and dry with a hairdryer.
+Unfold it and leave it flat for a day, or soak it in a hot bath and dry it with a hairdryer.